Electromorphosis/Garden-Game/README.md

 ## Known bugs
 - One type of grass tile has a slightly different tint.
 - Music is played only after the player allows it in a web browser.
+- Selector stops working properly if the scale of the browser's window is changed.

 ## TO DO:
 Implement web functionalities: